 How did you decide to attend University of Colorado Boulder?

 I chose my college based on the program.
-At the time, University of Colorado was ranked number three in public universities for advertising.
+At the time, University of Colorado was ranked number three for public universities for advertising.
 The program was really small, there were 18 of us in the creative program.
 All the teachers were basically creative directors at agencies who would come and teach us.

 I got to leave home for the first time.
-It doesn't seem like that far but, I grew up in New York City, in [New] Jersey, and then all of a sudden you're next to the mountains and [there’s a] different vibe, different pace, different communication.
+It doesn't seem like that far but, I grew up in New York City, in [New] Jersey, and then all of a sudden you're next to the mountains and [there’s a] different vibe, a different pace, different communication.
 People smile all the time and you're like, "Why, what's wrong?
 Is there a problem?"

 My community there was really interesting.
 I was friends with all these Israelis and my best friend was Middle Eastern - she's from Kuwait - and then my other best friend grew up in San Francisco, and her parents were part of the Black Panther [Party].
 And the other one grew up gay in Kansas City.
-That was my crew in the middle of this bubble studying advertising, which is really bizarre.
+That was my crew in the middle of this bubble studying advertising, which was really bizarre.

 I got to see a really different side of advertising.
 It wasn't like, I'm just going to create the [simplest] way to sell orange juice.
 I started really thinking about people, how people buy things.
 Advertising became the study of our culture for me, and it wasn't something that I took lightly anymore.